Our Research

 Parasitoid Wasp Studies

-Colorado currently has populations of two types of parasitoid wasps know to target wheat stem sawflies, Bracon cephi and Bracon lissogaster.
-Although both have very low populations in Colorado, Bracon cephi appears to be more abundant of the two, which is why our studies focus more on that particular species.
-Even though these wasps are an effective control measure for sawflies in other states, they have yet to cause a significant decrease in sawfly infestation in Colorado.
-We conduct a variety of field and lab studies with these wasps, including field releases and genetic studies.
-We are currently investigating the evolutionary compatibility of parasitoid wasps and sawflies from differing parts of the country in search for an explanation as to why these wasps have yet to become an effective control measure in Colorado. |
+Colorado currently has populations of two types of parasitoid wasps, Bracon cephi and Bracon lissogaster.
+Both populations are insufficient in size to mitigate sawfly damage.
+Bracon cephi is the more abundant species.
+Even though these wasps are effective control measures for sawflies in other states, they have yet to cause a decrease in sawfly infestation in Colorado.
+We conduct a variety of field and lab studies with these parasitoids.
+We are taking part in field releases and genetic studies.
+We hope to improve the effectiveness of the parasitoids against the sawflies. |

 Ancestral Wheat Screening